harishngt/Human-Face-Emotion-Detection-using-OpenCV-and-DeepFace/README.md

 # Facial-Emotion-Recognition-using-OpenCV-and-Deepface
 This project implements real-time facial emotion detection using the `deepface` library and OpenCV.
 It captures video from the webcam, detects faces, and predicts the emotions associated with each face.
-The emotion labels are displayed on the frames in real-time.
+The emotion labels are displayed on the frames above the detected face in real-time.
 This is probably the shortest code to implement real-time emotion monitoring.

 ## Dependencies